-Tangipahoa Parish deputies searching for missing 15-year-old last seen in Tickfaw
+Tangipahoa Parish deputies locate missing 15-year-old last seen in Tickfaw

 Latest Weather Blog

-Tangipahoa Parish deputies searching for missing 15-year-old last seen in Tickfaw
+Tangipahoa Parish deputies locate missing 15-year-old last seen in Tickfaw

-TICKFAW — Tangipahoa Parish deputies are searching for a runaway 15-year-old last seen in the New Genessee Road area of Tickfaw.
+TICKFAW — Tangipahoa Parish deputies have found a runaway 15-year-old, who was last seen in the New Genessee Road area of Tickfaw.

-Bryce Dufrene was last seen on Sunday, March 8, wearing jeans, a dark brown shirt, boots and a black book bag.
-Bryce is a white male with dark brown hair, standing 5'6" and weighing 237 pounds.
+The teen was last seen Sunday night before being found Monday morning.

 More News